isaaceindhoven/GazePublisher/README.md

 ### Add **/token** endpoint

-> When a client connects to GazeHub it needs to authenticate itself.
+When a client connects to GazeHub it needs to authenticate itself.
 GazeHub has no knowledge about your users or auth-method in your backend (Symfony, Laravel or Magento).
-The `/token` endpoint is defined in your backend to generate a JWT token for the client to use when communicating with the GazeHub.
+The `/token` endpoint is defined in your backend to generate a JWT token for the client to use when communicating with GazeHub.

 ```php
 /**